-ITEM 2-Unregistered Sales of Equity Securities and Use of Proceeds.
+ITEM 2 - Unregistered Sales of Equity Securities and Use of Proceeds.

-- (a) During the three months ended September 30, 2004, Boston Properties Limited Partnership issued an aggregate of 269,717 common units of limited partnership interest upon conversion of 205,525 Series Two Preferred Units by the holders thereof.
-Boston Properties Limited Partnership issued the common units in reliance on exemptions from registration under Section 4(2) and Section 3(a)(9) of the Securities Act of 1933.
-Boston Properties Limited Partnership relied on the exemption under Section 4(2) based on factual representations received from the limited partners who received the common units were subsequently redeemed in exchange for an equivalent number of shares of common stock of Boston Properties, Inc.
+- (a) During the three months ended September 30, 2004, the Company issued 272,717 shares of common stock in exchange for 272,717 common units of limited partnership tendered for redemption by certain limited partners of Boston Properties Limited Partnership.
+An aggregate of 269,717 of such common units had been issued by Boston Properties Limited Partnership upon conversion of 205,525 Series Two Preferred Units.
+The shares of common stock were issued in reliance on an exemption from registration under Section 4(2) of the Securities Act of 1933.
+The Company is relying on the exemption based upon factual representations received from the limited partners who received these shares.

 - (b) None.

 - (c) None.

-ITEM 3-Defaults Upon Senior Securities.
+ITEM 3 - Defaults Upon Senior Securities.